RGualdino/cocktail-recipes/README.md

 To run this application locally, follow these steps:
 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Install dependencies by running npm install.
+3. Install dependencies by running `npm install`.
-4. Start the development server with npm start.
+4. Start the development server with `npm start`.
-5. Open your browser and visit http://localhost:3000 to view the app.
+5. Open your browser and visit `http://localhost:3000` to view the app.